Tools4everBV/HelloID-Conn-Prov-Target-Altiplano-MyDMS/README.md

 ## Introduction

-_HelloID-Conn-Prov-Target-MyDMS_ is a _target_ connector.
+_HelloID-Conn-Prov-Target-Altiplano-MyDMS_ is a _target_ connector.
 MyDMS provides a set of REST API's that allow you to programmatically interact with it's data.
 The connector contains Account and Authorization management.

 ## Getting started